Pro or Newbie, Be a Smart Traveler: Don't Make These Mistakes

 Time Differences: Mixed Up Itinerary

-Connecting flights, layovers, and a lot of waiting time in the airport.
+Connecting flights, layovers, and a lot of waiting time at the airport.
 Do you truly understand your travel schedule or itinerary?

 Mixed up itineraries or missed flights can happen when some are too confident with their flight that they just stick with what's in their mind.
 Then viola!
 0200 flight schedule they overlooked as a 2:00 PM flight.
 Missed plane.
 Trouble booking and extra expense ahead.